dnaber-de/container-templates/README.md

           - ./app/public:/var/www/public:rw
           #  Enable if debugging of webserver is required:
           - ./.logs/httpd:/var/log/apache2:rw

+If you don't need https you can use plain http.
+Just use the `container-vhost-port-80.conf` instead of `container-vhost.conf` file and uncomment the suggested line in `.docker/httpd/modules.conf`.
+Remove the `server.key` and `server.crt` from the volumes of the httpd container in `docker-compose.yml`.

 ## PHP configuration
 The php service is configured with a default development configuration.
 If you want to change some configuration values you can do so by editing `.docker/php/php.ini`